Celebrating World Lion Day With Preschoolers

 Reading to your children about lions is one of the best educational activities you can do to teach your kiddos about lions and plant in them the love and desire to help these amazing creatures, as they get older.

 Many books address lions, both fictional and non-fictional.
 You can find books about these great cats at your local library and used bookstore.
 I personally love Amazon because you can get anything fast, and I love to constantly add books to my collection.
 These are my favorite books about lions.
-I added my Amazon links to make it easier for you, just by clicking on the pictures.
+I added my Amazon links to make it easier for you, just by clicking on the titles.

 Pin It For Later